Friday, May 26, 2023

 See the study:

-Contrary to what many suppose, the first century Christians never had an outward unity, not until later when there was a general apostasy from the faith once delivered, and professed Christians began to set up men over themselves -- men who then decided what was supposed to be accepted as true doctrine and what was not to be accepted.
+Contrary to what many suppose, the first century Christians never actually had an outward unity.
+Yes, after the apostles died, there came to be something of forced unity, often enforced by the murder of any who disagreed, but such is definitely not what Paul meant.
+The creation of some kind forced outward unity at the hands of men is the result of the foretold apostasy, when many could not stay by the simple faith once delivered to the saints, but sought to force others to accept their doctrines, most of which preached an atonement that, in effect, would nullify the basis of the atonement given in the faith once delivered.
+Professed Christians began to set up men over themselves -- men who then decided what was supposed to be accepted as true doctrine and what was not to be accepted.
 Paul was simply stating what should be, but even in this, he was not appealing to them to agree on every detail of every scripture, but that they all be of the same mind in agreement with Christ [not a governing body, or other alleged central authority in the flesh, claiming to represent Christ], and not be following others into various divisions.

 The agreement in Christ is that "if you will confess with your mouth the Lord Jesus, and believe in your heart that God raised him from the dead, you will be saved." -- 1 Corinthians 1:23; 2:2; Romans 10:9.